-This area of Tuscany situated south of the Apuan Riviera is known for its endless sandy beaches and for its night-time entertainment in summer.
-The area boasts almost 25 kilometres of coastline and, from north to south, you will see Forte dei Marmi, Marina di Pietrasanta, Lido di Camaiore, Viareggio and Torre del Lago.
-As well as the Apuan Riviera, the Versilia has a varied landscape, too: no farther than 15 kilometres from the shoreline, there are the Apuan Alps and the hills that descend gradually down to the marshland of Lake Massaciuccoli, which is part of a natural reserve including the pinewood of Migliarino and the estate of San Rossore.
-In Versilia, you can find pinewoods, gay-friendly beaches, Liberty-style architecture and many other things that you can read in these posts: “Versilia off the beaten path: alternative things to do this summer” and “All the things you can do in Versilia this summer” .
+This area of Tuscany, situated south of the Apuan Riviera, is known for its endless sandy beaches and summer nightlife.
+The area boasts almost 25 km of coastline and stunning views: from north to south, you'll see Forte dei Marmi, Marina di Pietrasanta, Lido di Camaiore, Viareggio and Torre del Lago.
+Like the Apuan Riviera, the Versilia vaunts a varied landscape: about 15 km from the shoreline you'll find the Apuan Alps and hills that gradually descend towards Lake Massaciuccoli, part of a natural reserve (which also includes the Migliarino pine forest and the San Rossore Estate).
+In Versilia, you'll find pine forests, gay-friendly beaches, Liberty-style architecture and an array of other gems.
+Check out Versilia off the beaten path: alternative things to do this summer and more things to do in Versilia in the summer.

-Giglio, Pianosa and Giannutri can be reached by boat from Porto Santo Stefano, while Elba Island can be reached from Piombino and Capraia from Livorno.
-The vegetation of the National Park of the Tuscan Archipelago is Mediterranean, with its scents and colours; the flora and the fauna are lush and varied.
-The islands are very different from each other: some are for young tourists who want to have fun, while others are perfect for those seeking for nature and peace.
+A visit to the Tuscan coast isn't complete without seeing the islands of the Tuscan Archipelago.
+Tuscany’s islands are composed of Elba, Giglio, Capraia, Montecristo, Pianosa, Gorgona and Giannutri (in size order), all protected and included in the Tuscan Archipelago National Park.
+Giglio, Pianosa and Giannutri can be reached by boat from Porto Santo Stefano; Elba Island can be reached from Piombino and Capraia is accessed via Livorno.
+The Tuscan Archipelago National Park's vegetation is the typical plant life of the Mediterranean, with its quintessential scents and colors - the flora and the fauna are lush and varied.
+The islands differ greatly from one another, as some are more catered towards young tourists looking for fun, while others are perfect for tourists looking for a bit of nature and peace.